What Is a Virtual Assistant and What Do They Do?

 How do I handle taxes as a virtual assistant?

+As a freelancer, you'll need to pay self-employment taxes and make quarterly payments.
+The IRS Self-Employed Tax Center provides comprehensive guidance for freelancers.
 VAs are typically independent contractors, responsible for self-employment tax (15.3%) plus income tax.
 Track business expenses for deductions and consider quarterly tax payments.
 Consult a tax professional for specific advice.

 Can I work as a VA while having another job?